Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Numerical Results

 \section{Numerical Results}

 In this section, we provide a few numerical illustrations of the convergence results of this article.
-We select some useful functionals of the CSLNA model \cite{Zhuetal23,Panetal24}) $ (Z^n[T],A^n[T])$, specifically equations (\ref{eqn::Znevolve})-(\ref{eqn::Anevolve}), and compare them to the same functionals applied to the mean-field limiting model $(Z\pcar{1:n}[T],A\pcar{1:n,1:n}[T])$, specifically Definition \ref{defn::AZlim}.
+We select some useful functionals of the CSLNA model $(Z^n[T],A^n[T])$ \cite{Zhuetal23,Panetal24} described in equations (\ref{eqn::Znevolve})-(\ref{eqn::Anevolve}), and compare them to the same functionals applied to the mean-field limiting model $(Z\pcar{1:n}[T],A\pcar{1:n,1:n}[T])$ given in Definition \ref{defn::AZlim}.

 \ind In Section \ref{ssec::Alg}, we provide details of the algorithms used to generate our figures.
 This includes a mean-field verification algorithm which approximates the limiting mean-field model.
 Our verification algorithm operates by using an iterative method to approximate $\mu$ from \eqref{eqn::mu2def} and then uses this approximate measure to compute the conditional expectations of \eqref{eqn::Lidef}.
-We also introduce a coupling between the limiting mean-field and $n-$particle model.
+We also introduce a coupling between the limiting mean-field and $n$-particle model.
 This coupling, together with some of our numerical results, suggests that there exists some deeper structure in both models, which goes somewhat beyond the developed theory of this paper.
 Lastly, we describe the parameters applied in our simulations.

 \ind In Section \ref{ssec::ill}, we provide our numerical simulations.
 We test four functionals.
 First, we compute the mean square error of the $n$-particle system with respect to the mean-field system.
 Next, we construct a network containing all edges on which the coupled $n$-particle system and the mean-field system disagree, and we plot the density of this network.
-Then, we look at two global graph statistics: the average triangle density (which is useful for applications involving transitivity of interactions) and the average second-largest eigenvalue of the adjacency matrix (which has a variety of uses).
+This measure can be used to bound the operator norm distance between the respective adjacency matrices of the $n$-particle system and its coupled mean-field system \eqref{Eq:OperatorNormBound}.
+Then, we look at two global graph statistics: the average triangle density (which is useful for applications involving transitivity of interactions) and the average second-largest eigenvalue of the adjacency matrix.